heliogoodbye/TM-Derby-Scoreboard/README.md

 ### How to use TM Derby Scoreboard

+**NOTE:** This plugin requires PHP version 5.6 or higher (PHP 7.x or PHP 8.x recommended for better performance and security).

 To effectively use the "TM Derby Scoreboard" plugin, follow these step-by-step instructions:

 1. Installation: